 - rudder cleaning,

 - any types of keel,

-- all types of bow thrusters,
+- all types of bow thrusters cleaning,

-- and other underwater surfaces
+- and other underwater surfaces cleaning

 AQUACLEAN.TECH offers you an easy and incredibly convenient way to clean your yacht’s hull from fouling without risking your antifouling system.
 We use the most advanced and technological method of non-contact cleaning – high-pressure water blasting.
 We have extensive experience with different materials and surfaces.
 Depending on the length of your vessel, the whole process will take no more than 3-6 hours.
-The yacht does not need to be lifted out, cleaning is carried out right in your parking place.
+The boat does not need to be lifted out, cleaning is carried out right in your parking place.
 Your personal presence is not necessary.
 We will make a detailed video report of state of hull surface and other underwater parts of your vessel BEFORE and AFTER cleaning.